netj/3x/README.md

 ### What 3X Provides
 * A standard filesystem layout for an *experiment repository*, where you can organize the code of your experiments along with input data and output definitions in a transparent way, and where <span class="sans-serif">3X</span> can keep complete records of the execution results in a systematic and storage-efficient manner.

-* *Operations on the experiments* to create the repository, to define your experiments, to plan, control, and manage executions on various target environments, and to access results data, either through a scriptable command-line interface, or an intuitive graphical user interface.
+* *Operations on the experiments* to create the repository, to define your experiments, to plan, control, and manage executions on various target environments, and to access result data, either through a scriptable command-line interface, or an intuitive graphical user interface.

 * *Instant, interactive visualizations* of execution results as tables and charts to let you explore and analyze the data as soon as your computations finish.